HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 - [ ] **[Incident Response](https://github.com/HHS/grants-equity/issues/373):** Documents and trains staff on the incident response plan.
 - [ ] **[Performance Testing Framework](https://github.com/HHS/grants-equity/issues/69):** Configures a framework for conducting performance and load testing of the API.

-*Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?*
+*Are there any notable capabilities / milestones do NOT we expect to be in place by the completion of work on this milestone?*

 - [ ] **AuthN/AuthZ:** While the implementation of rate limiting or other API security measures may require some basic authentication, the full AuthN/AuthZ framework will be developed in a later milestone.